D-Sensei/Prac/Cert Prep: ISC2 Certified in Cybersecurity/01-Security Concepts.md

 ## Multifactor Authentication
 Three Different Authentication Factor
 - _**Something you know**_
-    - PIN or Password
+    - PIN, Password and security question
 - _**Something you are**_
+    - Biometric Security Mechanism
 - _**Something you know**_

-- PIN or Password
-- Biometric
     - Hardware or Software authentication token
         - `Software` that responds with one time password
         - `Hardware` that act as key.
 Example: USB
-    -
+- Multifactor-Authentication
+      - Combination of both `Something you know` and `something you have`

 ## Non-repudiation
 ## Privacy
 ## Chapter Quiz